dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

     </tr>
 </table>

-The compiler normally lays out multi-byte ordinal variables in big-endian format so this is defined as "normal byte order".
+The compiler normally lays out multi-byte ordinal variables in big-endian format.
 Little-endian SFR combinations are considered to be "Reversed byte order".

-The compiler transparently handles these situations.
-The combo SFR type definitions are laid out as though everything is big-endian and the compiler generates the correct code to handle reversed byte order types.
+The compiler transparently handles both normal and reversed order SFR combinations.
+All type definitions are laid out as  big-endian and the compiler generates the correct code to handle reversed byte order types.
+Reversed combo SFR types are flagged in the processor definition xml file.

+## Shared Address SFRs

+Some PIC18 microcontrollers assign different SFRs to the same physical address and distinguish them by using the ADSHR bit in the WDTCON register.
+The following explanation is from the PIC18F65J50 data sheet:

 # General Purpose Registers (GPRs)